My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 Our first family Christmas holiday away, to Bluestone Resort in Wales

-I’ve never been away at Christmas before, so I was super excited.
-I’d quite like to go away for Christmas itself, for a whole week or perhaps even two weeks – ideally a 3 night stay in Lapland for all the festive stuff and then a week or ten days somewhere nice and hot away from all the festivities and to soak up lots of vitamin D!
-That would honestly be my ideal Christmas holiday break.
+I’d quite like to go away for Christmas itself one year, for a whole week or perhaps even two weeks – ideally a 3-night stay in Lapland for all the festive stuff and then a week or ten days somewhere nice and hot away from all the festivities and to soak up lots of vitamin D!

-I’d mentioned to my husband Ben that I’d like to go away for Christmas and he’s never been keen.
-We’ve been together almost eight years and he’s always wanted to be at home for Christmas.
-This year, however, was different.
-Before now he always wanted to have Christmas Day at home too, but this year we were all vegans and there’s a country pub not far from us that had an entire vegan menu for Christmas with choices too, so I only had to ask him once if he fancied Christmas lunch out this year and he agreed!
+Before now, he always wanted to have Christmas Day at home too, but this year we were all vegans, and there’s a country pub not far from us that had an entire vegan menu for Christmas with choices too, so I only had to ask him once if he fancied Christmas lunch out this year, and he instantly agreed!

 For me, personally, it’s the best time of the year to go away.
 I am self-employed and need to work every working day throughout the rest of the year.
-When we went on our other holidays in spring and summer this year I couldn’t switch off as I had to keep checking my emails and work in the evenings, even staying up until the early hours to get stuff done.
-Although I can’t totally stop working, even at Christmas, I can relax more and just check in every now and then as it’s my quietest time of year with most offices closed for the festive period.
+When we went on our other holidays in spring and summer this year, I couldn’t switch off as I had to keep checking my emails and work in the evenings, even staying up until the early hours to get work done.

 Click here to check availability for Bluestone in Wales!